phihd/big-data-platform-assignment-1/AssignmentGuideline.md

 * If you make a video demonstrating how your systems/tests work, you can put the video into any accessible link (e.g., private Youtube) and put the link into *demolink.txt*

 ## Programming Languages
-You must use only **Java, Scala, JavaScript/NodeJS, Python, GoLang or shell scripts**
+You must use only **Java, JavaScript/TypeScript, Python, or shell scripts**
+>If you want to use other programming languages you can discuss with the responsible teacher

 ## Recommendations:
 To increase the clarity of the source code, the platform needs to be well structured.
 The components should be organized into separate folders providing a manuscript to run.